Steaf23/Forge-1.17-Model-Converter/README.md

 - This program works best with EntityModels generated directly from blockbench (MCP mappings);
 - The name of the class must be the same name as the filename (apart from teh java extension ofcourse);
 - The constructor mut not have any parameters.
 This will prevent the program from finding the constructor at all.
+- This program renames the EntityModel class parameter Entity, to the name of the file, so it's easier to use in a renderer